tashmen/JukidoJujutsu/README.md

 # Jukido Jujutsu Stance Application
 This is a hobby project that was built for fun to see what could be accomplished with pose recognition software.
-A lot of code was borrowed from other example projects:
+A lot of code was borrowed and adapted from other example projects:
 * https://medium.com/@leahnagy/yoga-pose-classification-with-tensorflows-movenet-model-3e5771fda292
 * https://www.kaggle.com/code/venkatkumar001/yoga-pose-recognition-mediapipe